-Using the Xming X server to display graphical programs
+Using the Xming X server to display graphical programs#

 To display graphical applications from a Linux computer (such as the VSC clusters) on your Windows desktop, you need to install an X Window server.
 Here we describe the installation of Xming, one such server and freely available.

-Installing Xming
+Installing Xming#

-1. Download the Xming installer from the Xming web site.
+1. Download the Xming installer from the Xming website.

 2. Either install Xming from the Public Domain Releases (free) or from the Website Releases (after a donation) on the website.